 The TEG shall take an active role in the coordination of terminology across all CCSDS WGs.

-All terms that are unique to a retired CCSDS Recommended Standard shall be clearly marked as such by the SANA Operator when the document is retired.
+All terms that are unique to a retired CCSDS Recommended Standard shall be clearly marked as such by the CCSDS Chief Technical Editor when the document is retired.

 CCSDS URN NAMESPACE REGISTRY (URN)